tiffanyplus/Theorycraft-Plus/README.md

 # Theorycraft-plus

-### This is and Extension of Theorycraft for the vanilla server V+
+### This is an extension of Theorycraft for the vanilla server V+
 ### I do not take any credits, credits goes to the original owner of this addon.
+I will just support it for v+.

 Put the Theorycraft folder in \World of Warcraft\Interface\AddOns By default only a few features are enabled, simply type in "/tc" to view the ui, and "/tc more" to list hidden commands.